aisingapore/TagUI/src/media/RPA Workshop.md

 </details>

 ### CHROME EXTENSION (10 minutes)
 Download from [Chrome Web Store](https://chrome.google.com/webstore/detail/tagui-web-automation/egdllmehgfgjebhlkjmcnhiocfcidnjk/) to use TagUI Chrome web browser extension for recording automation flows.
 TagUI Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.

+To start recording automation flows:
+1. Go to the website you want to start the automation at.
+2. Click the TagUI icon, followed by the Start button.
+3. Carry out the steps you want to automate.
+4. Click the TagUI icon, followed by the stop, then export buttons to view the generated TagUI script.

-To start recording automation flows, click TagUI icon on your Chrome toolbar.
-Right-click for shortcuts to some TagUI steps, such as capturing webpage screenshot or to show the element identifier.
+> While recording the steps, you can right click to bring up a menu for steps such as capturing webpage screenshot or to show the element identifier.

 The recording is not foolproof (for example, the underlying recording engine cannot capture frames, popup windows or tab key input).
 It is meant to simplify flow creation with some edits, instead of typing everything manually.
 [See this video](https://www.youtube.com/watch?v=bFvsc4a8hWQ) for an example of recording sequence of steps, editing for adjustments and playing back the automation.

 ### FLOW SAMPLES (15 minutes)
-Following automation flow samples ([tagui/src/samples folder](https://github.com/kelaberetiv/TagUI/tree/master/src/samples)) are included with TagUI
+Following automation flow samples ([tagui/src/samples folder](https://github.com/kelaberetiv/TagUI/tree/master/src/samples)) are included with TagUI, inside the /samples folder.

 Flow Sample |Purpose
 :-----------|:------